dthain/compilers-fa23/typecheck.md

 ## Grading

-**Tag your submission with `typechecker` in github to turn in.**
+**Tag your submission with `typecheck` in github to turn in.**

 For this assignment, your grade will be based upon the following:

--  Continued correctness of the --scan, --parse, and --print options.
-(10 percent)
+-  Continued correctness of the --scan, --parse, --print, and --resolve options.
+(30 percent)
--  General correctness of the --resolve option.
-(20 percent)
 -  General correctness of the --typecheck option.
 (20 percent)
 -  Correctness of your test cases.
 (20 percent)
 -  Correctness on our test cases.
 (20 percent)
 -  Good programming style.
 (10 percent)

-This assignment is due **Thursday, November 9th at 11:59PM**.
+This assignment is due **Thursday, November 16th at 11:59PM**.
 Late assignments are not accepted.

 ## Frequently Asked Questions